daxcee/sahat.github.com/_drafts/2015-04-10-create-an-eve-online-character-voting-game-using-react-nodejs-mongodb-and-socketio.md

  I have used the Gaussian blur in Adobe Photoshop in order to create that out of focus effect over 3 years ago when I first built the New Eden Faces project, but it should be totally possible to achieve this effect with only CSS.
 </div>

-Before we jump into building the React app, I have decided to dedicate the next two sections to ES6 and React.
-Since I can't cover everything, I will only be covering topics that you need to know specifically for this tutorial, no more and no less.
+Before we jump into building the React app, I have decided to dedicate the next three sections to ES6 and React basics.
+It may be too overwhelming trying to grasp everything at once.
+Personally, I had a very hard time following some React + Flux examples written in ES6 because I was learning the new syntax, a new framework and a completely unfamiliar app architecture all at the same time.

+Since I can't cover everything, I will only be covering topics that you need to know specifically for this tutorial.

 ## 3. ES6 Crash Course

-I assume that everyone is familiar with the current JavaScript (ES5).
-The best way to learn this is by showing an equivalent ES5 code for every ES6 snippet.
+The best way to learn ES6 is by showing an equivalent ES5 code for every ES6 example.
+Again, I will only be covering what you need to know for this tutorial.
+There are plenty of blog posts that go in great detail about the new ES6 features.

-**Modules**
+**<i class="ion-archive"></i>Modules (Import)**

 {% highlight js %}
 // ES6